projectcalico/calico/master/reference/architecture/docker-container-lifecycle.md

 -  Configures the endpoint information in etcd (see below for etcd data format)

 Felix spots new endpoint information:
--  Felix programs ACLs into the host's Linux kernel ip tables that drop all traffic to the container.
+-  Felix programs ACLs into the host's Linux kernel iptables that drop all traffic to the container.
 -  Felix adds routing table entries to route to the local container via the host-side veth for the container.